BadrAlioui/boutique_shop/README.md

 ---

+## **Authentication**

+In this project, Django's built-in authentication system makes it easy for users to sign up, log in, and log out securely.
+Once logged in, users can:

+- Update their profile information.
+- View and manage their orders.
+- Request refunds for eligible purchases.
+- Edit or even delete their accounts if they choose.

+Django takes care of the heavy lifting, like password security and session management, so everything stays safe and reliable.
+This way, users have a smooth and secure experience while interacting with the site.

+---

 ## Bugs Resolved

 During the development and deployment of this project, the following major bugs were encountered and resolved: